 #4.
 Avoid feature overloading

 While sketching out, make sure the customers reach the product or service easily.
 The UX should be such that it takes the customers from one point to the other point in straight, easy steps.
 For this, you will have to make sure to remove unnecessary steps and features that might distract the customer from your offering.
-It’s sheer stupidity, if you have managed to attract the customer but lost him due to distractions along the way.

 #5.
 Usability should be frictionless and intuitive